GitMikeZ/Udacity/README.md

 4. Follow the the instructions to initialize gcloud such as configuration and project
 5. cd into the blog's directory with the repository and type: dev_appserver.py app.yaml

+Or, you can check out the blog at: https://udacity-148907.appspot.com/